mtdvlpr/cmd-blog/src/blog/jeffrey.md

 - Stick to core technologies as much as possible (TypeScript over JSX)
 - Create tools that support personal workflow (templates, scripts, etc.)
 - Development != Efficiency / costs

+## Reflection

+I could not really follow Jeffrey's talk.
+I think it was because of the way he presented his talk.
+He was talking very fast and he was not very clear in his explanations.
+I think he could have used more structure in his talk.
+He was jumping from one topic to another without any clear structure.
+Besides this, the parts that I did follow were not very interesting to me personally.
+He talked more about his art than actual web technology.